Haoang97/CausalProbe-2024/README.md

     --num_shards 1 > ./nohup.my_embeddings.$i 2>&1 &
 done
 ```
 Then, with the original retrieval knowledge base, its embeddings, and a retriever, we can do RAG.
 You need to retrieve a knowledge base the first time you use it.
 In the following, you can set the `--load_retrieved_docs=True` to use the saved retrieved results.
-We have uploaded the retrieved results [here](https://drive.google.com/drive/folders/17jddGlufaBjzS-mO-WBPR7sgqJS94lYz?usp=sharing).
+We have uploaded the retrieved results in the folder `retrieved_docs`.
+Since the maximum files allowed to upload to Github is 25Mb, we only provide two small retrieved result files.
+After review, we will upload all files to Google Drive.
 You can download them and move them to the folder`./retrieved_docs/`.
 We retrieve and save the Top-20 related knowledge items for each  question.
 ```
 CUDA_VISIBLE_DEVICES=[gpu_ids] python rag.py \
     --model_name  [LLM dir or name] \